Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

     }?
   }

-  // keep theese for backwards compatibility in the new type
+  // keep these for backward compatibility in the new type
   @description('Optional.
 Note: This is a deprecated property, please use the corresponding `properties.osType` instead.')
   osType: string? // the old parameter location